DHANUSRIPOOJA/Module-2/Lambda Function: Addition of Two Numbers.md

-# Lambda Function in Python: Addition of Two Numbers
+## 3.Lambda Function in Python: Addition of Two Numbers

 ## 🎯 Aim
 To write a Python program that defines a **lambda function** which takes two arguments `a` and `b`, and returns their sum.